-Press the start/stop button on the ignition pad for the appropriate engine.
+• Press the start/stop button on the ignition pad for the appropriate engine.

-REFERTOTHEOWNER'S MANUALINYOUR OWNER'S MANUAL PACKET FOR COMPLETE INSTRUCTIONS AND WARRANTY.
+REFER TO THE OWNER'S MANUAL IN YOUR OWNER'S MANUAL PACKET FOR COMPLETE INSTRUCTIONS AND WARRANTY.

-Theft Deterrent System (TDS)/Whaler Watch with Remote Connectivity
+Theft Deterrent System (TDS)/Whaler Watch with Remote Connectivity (Option)

-If equipped, the theft deterrent system's two-piece fob carries a transponder that interfaces with the docking station.
+If equipped, the TDS system's two-piece fob carries a transponder that interfaces with the docking station.
 This system is designed to deter theft 24/7/365 by limiting engine RPM.
 The antenna in the docking station and the fob transmit radio signals, which send messages to the system computer.
 These messages create a direct communication link to the engine computer via Mercury's proprietary controlled area network (CAN) messaging system.

-In the event that the fob is missing or not the correct one, theft deterrent system allows you to start the engine but limits RPM and performance while still allowing slow speed operation.
+In the event that the fob is missing or not the correct one, Mercury TDS allows you to start the engine but limits RPM and performance while still allowing slow speed operation.
 Until the system is fully engaged with the fob fully inserted in the docking station, the engine will only operate at this reduced power range and performance will be restricted.
-Once the theft deterrent system is deactivated with the fob, the engine will perform at normal operating ranges.
+Once TDS is deactivated with the fob, the engine will perform at normal operating ranges.